finos/rune-dsl/README.md

 #### Install the Checkstyle plugin
 We use [Checkstyle](https://checkstyle.sourceforge.io/) for enforcing good coding practices.
 The Eclipse plugin for Checkstyle can be found here: [https://checkstyle.org/eclipse-cs/#!/](https://checkstyle.org/eclipse-cs/#!/).

-#### Install the Xsemantics plugin
-We use the [Xsemantics DSL](https://github.com/eclipse/xsemantics) to define the type system of Rune.
-To enable language support for it in Eclipse, follow these steps:
-1. Find out which version of Xsemantics you need by looking in the `pom.xml` file of the parent project.
-There should be a property called `xsemantics.version`.
-2. Go to Help > Install New Software...
-3. In 'Work with' fill in [https://download.eclipse.org/xsemantics/milestones/](https://download.eclipse.org/xsemantics/milestones/).
-4. Install the appropriate version of XSemantics.

 #### Setup the project
 1. **Open the project in Eclipse**: File > Open Projects from File System..., select the right folder, click Finish.
 2. **Update Maven dependencies**: right click on the `com.regnosys.rosetta.parent` project > Maven > Update project... and finish.